Published: May 4, 2023

 On the front panel of the exterior of the phone are a camera, an LED flash, and a notification LED that flashes to notify seniors of a voicemail or emergency alert.
 There is also an outside screen that displays the time, day, date, and some status information, such as the battery and signal strength.

 The volume rocker is on the right edge.
-On the left edge are a 3.5 mm jack for headphones and the charging port.
+On the left edge is a 3.5 mm jack for headphones and the charging port.
 On the bottom edge are the microphone and the charging dock connectors.
 The speaker is on the back of the phone.

 If you flip open the phone, the top half includes a 3.2-inch display and the earpiece speaker.
 The bottom half includes the keypad and urgent response button.
 Unfortunately, the keypad is not tactile, making it challenging for seniors with vision loss, who rely to some degree on feel.